 - Trash Talk: All of the Warfront Commanders take part in this, at least a little bit.
 Eitrigg gives us these gems when successfully taking Highperch:Eitrigg: "We've captured Highperch!
 Muradin!
 I can see your bulbous nose from up here!"Eitrigg: "Highperch is ours!
 Where's that 'Alliance retribution', Turalyon?"

 - Why Did It Have to Be Snakes?: The Horde Campaign in Drustvar reveals him to have a fear of witches, something that Gallywix initially mocks him for... only to concede the point after seeing how damn scary the Drustvar witches actually are.

 - You Are in Command Now: By the time of Dragonflight, Eitrigg has become the Chieftain of the Blackrock clan.

 - You Don't Look Like You: Artwork mostly portrays him as a green Blackrock orc, while in game, he's portrayed as ash-skinned like the Blackrocks that currently inhabit Blackrock Mountain.
 The above picture looks almost exactly like his model, down to the hair and armor, except for the skin color.
 Here's◊ his model for comparison.

 Champion of the Horde

-Voiced by: Steve Blum (Warcraft 3 and Heroes of the Storm); Matthew Mercer (World of Warcraft and Hearthstone), Alexander Novikov (Russian/Warcraft III), Oleg Belov (Russian/World of Warcraft, Hearthstone, Heroes of the Storm)
+Voiced by: Steve Blum (English/Warcraft III and Heroes of the Storm), Matthew Mercer (English/World of Warcraft and Hearthstone), Alexander Novikov (Russian/Warcraft III), Oleg Belov (Russian/World of Warcraft, Hearthstone, Heroes of the Storm)